luckyr13/arcode/README.md

 - Create, edit and store your JS and JSON files in ArCode.
 - Create/edit/remove folders.
 - Load contracts sources and state into the workspace directly from their Arweave TXs.
+- Import/Export your workspace to .zip file.
+- Publish your workspace to Arweave.
+- ArCode Gallery: A public list of all the workspaces published in ArCode.

 ++ Arweave explorer
-- Explore the Arweave Mainnet, a local gateway or the Redstone Testnet Gateway.
+- Explore the Arweave Mainnet or a local gateway.
 - Get detailed info about a particular Arweave tx.
 - Get detailed info about a particular Arweave address.
 - Advanced search (search by custom tags and tx owners).